 If Bolles doesn’t show any signs of improvement under an elite offensive line coach like Munchak, I have some serious questions about him protecting Drew Lock for the immediate present and foreseeable future.

 Play Makers: B+

 Adding Noah Fant to compliment Emanuel Sanders, Courtland Sutton, and DaeSean Hamilton makes this a surprisingly well rounded group of pass catchers.
 Like the Cardinals, I love how this core is built like a basketball team.
 Meaning each receiver has a niche.
-This blue print seems to be cream of the cop in today’s NFL.
+This seems like the most effective blueprint in today’s NFL.